laserpants/code-overload/README.md

 #### Explicit vs. implicit state

 We say that the state of an object is *mutable* if the operational semantics allow its data to change as it interacts with program logic.
 Functional programming favors construction over mutation, and we think of a program not so much as a sequence of explicit state manipulations, but rather as a series of transformations.
-Thus, an important tool in functional programming is function composition, i.e., the process of applying one function to the output of another.
+Therefore, an important tool in functional programming is function composition, i.e., the process of applying one function to the output of another.

     f = a . b . c